• Home

 His reign had a rivalry with the western neighbors Kritipur and Kantipur, and to show his power, he built the imposing building.
 It was built at a time when the Taj Mahal was under construction.
 He also stated that he had built 7 brick factories and that all raw materials were brought in advance.

-The biggest challenge was to bring a huge stone from Challing that is almost 9 km from the temple.
+The biggest challenge was to bring a huge stone from Calling that is almost 9 km from the temple.
 In the end, he invited all the kings of citizens and neighbors to the party to show.

-At that party there were about 23,000 people; four times the population of Bhaktapur.
+At that party, there were about 23,000 people; four times the population of Bhaktapur.
 It was written in a book that was discovered by Dr. Madan Lal Vaidya.

 0Shares

-Tags: Famous Religious Places in NepalHindu Temples in NepalNyatapola TempleNyatapola Temple in BhaktapurNyatapola Temple in NepalReligious Places in Kathmandu ValleyReligious Places in NepalTallest Temple in NepalTemples in NepalWhich is The Tallest Temple in Nepal
+Tags: Temples in NepalFamous Religious Places in NepalHindu Temples in NepalNyatapola TempleNyatapola Temple in BhaktapurNyatapola Temple in NepalReligious Places in Kathmandu ValleyReligious Places in NepalTallest Temple in NepalWhich is The Tallest Temple in Nepal

 Related Posts